- Location: Kent, UK

 Pell Frischmann and Network Rail worked alongside each other and together formed the core of Medway Council’s rail team, which delivered the rail elements of the HIF bid from GRIP 2, a Strategic Outline Business Case and in to GRIP 3.

-We have identified several areas of complexity, risk and sensitivity.
-Of prime focus are:
+We had identified several areas of complexity, risk and sensitivity.
+Of prime focus were:

-- Ecology – The Peninsula has many SSSI and RAMSAR sites and some may be impacted by the rail scheme.
-We have prioritised ecology surveys and engagement with Natural England;
+- Ecology – The Peninsula had many SSSI and RAMSAR sites and some may be impacted by the rail scheme.
+We prioritised ecology surveys and engagement with Natural England;

 - Sustainability – Re-use of existing infrastructure such as bridges and earthworks structures;

-- Operations – Keeping the freight line fully operational, whilst the scheme is constructed significantly, influences the designs we are preparing;
+- Operations – Keeping the freight line fully operational, whilst the scheme is constructed significantly, influencing the designs we are prepared;

 We’d love to hear from you!